London Quilters

 by Janet Hindley

-(Inspired by and dedicated to Jennifer Campbell Kirk for the quilt made to celebrate the wedding on 23rd August 2015 of Julian Hindley and Michelle McNamara)
+(Inspired by and dedicated to Jennifer Campbell Kirk for the quilt made to celebrate the wedding of Julian and Michelle)